Jan 3, 2020

-Evaluating the Effectiveness of the Sandy Hook Promise Foundation’s Know the Signs Program in the Los Angeles Unified School District
+Evaluating the Effectiveness of the Sandy Hook Promise Foundation’s Know the Signs Programs in the Los Angeles Unified School District

-Provide a rigorous evaluation of school-based interventions that aim to promote safety via early detection of signs of potential violent or self-harm behavior, build inclusivity and respect among students and staff, and encourage a culture of safety.
+Provide an evaluation of school-based interventions that aim to promote safety via early detection of signs of potential violent or self-harm behavior, build inclusivity and respect among students and staff, and encourage a culture of safety.

-- Conduct cluster randomized controlled trial involving 48 middle schools in the Los Angeles Unified School District.
+- Conduct a non-equivalent control group study involving 19 middle schools in the Los Angeles Unified School District.

-- Collect data from multiple sources (including pre- and post-surveys with students, teachers, and school administrators; school records; and semi-structured interviews with key personnel) to assess school-related firearm and violent behavior and its antecedents.
+- Collect data from multiple sources (including pre- and post-surveys with students; school records; and semi-structured interviews with key personnel) to assess school-related firearm and violent behavior and its antecedents.

 - Assess risk reporting, incidents, school-community response and school climate.

-School-based interventions that promote early detection and encourage a culture of safety hold promise for reducing the burden of firearms violence among youth but have not been rigorously evaluated.
-Understanding their effects will be important for schools considering how best to allocate resources to ensure student and staff safety.
+School-based interventions that promote early detection and encourage a culture of safety hold promise for reducing the burden of firearms violence among youth but have not been evaluated.
+Developing preliminary evidence of their effects will be important for schools considering how best to allocate resources to ensure student and staff safety.

 - Marc A. Zimmerman is Marshall H. Becker Collegiate Professor, Department of Health Behavior and Health Education, University of Michigan School of Public Health; and director, Michigan Youth Violence Prevention Center.
 Dr. Zimmerman is co-principal investigator of the Firearm Safety among Children and Adolescents (FACTS) initiative funded by the National Institute of Child Health and Human Development.
 He has published over 300 articles and book chapters, and co-edited two books on a wide variety of topics on adolescent development including violence, mental health, substance abuse, evaluation methods and empowerment.